IBM/ocp-ipi-powervc/README.md

 - `bastionName` The name of the VM to use which should match the OpenShift cluster name.

+- `bastionRsa` The SSH private key file for the bastion VM.

+- `availabilityZone` The name of the OpenStack availability zone (defaults to `s1022`).

 - `flavorName` The OpenStack flavor to create the VM with.

 - `imageName` The OpenStack image to create the VM with.